 - Actually Pretty Funny: Jack looks legitimately impressed by Hank's "My name is ASAC Schrader, and you can go fuck yourself" comeback.

 - Ain't Too Proud to Beg: Played straight with Walt pleading for Hank's life.
 Completely and utterly defied by Hank himself.
 Played straight by Jesse after being tortured by the Neo-Nazis.

 - All for Nothing:

-- Walter's ill-advised kidnapping of Holly when he realized Skyler and Walter Jr. turned against him and thinking that Holly couldn't turn against him due to not knowing enough practically put a final nail in the coffin for any chance of redemption.
+- Walt's ill-advised kidnapping of Holly when he realized Skyler and Walt Jr. turned against him and thinking that Holly couldn't turn against him due to not knowing enough practically put a final nail in the coffin for any chance of redemption.
 And he was proven wrong, as she started crying "Mama!"
-Having realized he'd gone too far, Walt sent Holly to the Fire Station to be brought home to his wife and son, and he spent the rest of his life at least partially trying to making amends until his death in the finale.
+Having realized he'd gone too far, Walt left Holly at a fire station to be brought home to his wife and son, and he spent the rest of his life at least partially trying to making amends until his death in the finale.

 - Jesse's strategy of nailing Walter with his drug money completely falls through after his DEA allies are murdered and he gets kidnapped by the Neo-Nazis.
 As listed below, it couldn't have backfired more spectacularly.

 - And Another Thing...: This is how Walt 'confesses' to Jesse that he watched Jane die.

 - Anyone Can Die: Spelled out to the extreme here.
 As soon as we see Gomez, a series mainstay since the pilot episode, lying dead on the ground, Hank's minutes too are numbered.

 - Book Ends: